 The St. Mary Parish School Board shall authorize the superintendent to expel a student from school if an offense committed by the student is serious enough to warrant such action or is in violation of state law.
 Upon the recommendation for expulsion of a student by the principal, the superintendent or designee shall conduct a hearing to determine whether expulsion or other disciplinary action shall be taken.
+Unless there are extenuating circumstances, all expulsion hearings should be held within (15) days of the request.
 At the hearing, the principal and/or teacher concerned may be represented by any person appointed by the superintendent.
 The concerned teacher shall be permitted to attend and present any relevant information.
-Until the hearing, the student shall remain suspended.
+Until such hearing takes place the student shall remain suspended from the school with access to classwork and the opportunity to earn academic credit.
+At such hearing the student may be represented by any person of their choice.
 At the conclusion of the hearing, the superintendent or designee shall determine whether expulsion or if other corrective disciplinary action shall be taken.

 State law requires the superintendent to expel a student for minimum periods of time if found guilty of certain offenses, as follows:

 If, after an appropriate hearing, a student is found guilty of intentional distribution or possession with intent to distribute any illegal narcotic, drug, or controlled substance on school property, on a school bus, or at a school-sponsored event, the student shall be expelled for a minimum of (4) four complete school semesters, unless such student has agreed to participate and/or participates full time in a juvenile drug court program operated by a court of this state as required for such student by the appropriate authority.
 Such student may be placed by the school system in an alternative education program for suspended and expelled students approved by the State Board of Elementary and Secondary Education.

 - Under 16 years, and in grades 6-12